-Solvency II Technical Provisions remained relatively stable in 2018 as high new business volumes were offset by negative fund growth.
+Solvency II Technical Provisions increased in 2019 due to high new business volumes and positive fund growth.

-Changes in demographic assumptions, in particular Italian and Domestic Pension lapse assumptions, and changes in unit cost assumptions on the Italian business, also impacted SII Technical Provisions in 2018.
+Changes in demographic assumptions, in particular lapse assumptions, changes in unit cost assumptions, and the introduction of a new Management Action relating to the Italian business also impacted SII Technical Provisions in 2019.